SamouraiDev/BIP47_RPC/README.md

 ## BIP47 reusable payment codes

-Classes used in BIP47 implementation of Samourai Wallet.
+Classes used in Samourai Wallet implementation of BIP47.